-The Waldorf Kindergarten is an extension of the family experience, an intermediate step for the 4-6 year old child between the home and formal schooling.
+The Waldorf Kindergarten is an extension of the family experience, an intermediate step for the 3- to-6-year-old between the home and formal schooling.
 The goal of the Waldorf Kindergarten is to nurture a sense of wonder and curiosity in the young child, while encouraging reverence for the goodness of life.
-In the loving and creative atmosphere of the kindergarten, young children acquire the confidence and discipline they will need for the challenging academic work of the grade school
+In the loving and creative atmosphere of the kindergarten, young children acquire the confidence and discipline they will need for the challenging academic work of the grade school.

 In one corner stands a wooden kitchen for children to pretend they are preparing meals; a pile of wooden boxes and playstands are ready to be constructed into a house, a boat, or a train; homemade dolls lie in wooden cradles surrounded by clothes children may use to create a pretend family and play house.
 All of the toys—blocks, objects from nature such as shells, boxes, silks, cloths, beanbags, twine—are capable of being transformed at the will of the child’s imagination.
 Stones can be vegetables in a pretend soup; they can be decorations on a castle, cars rolling down a ramp, or weights that hold play cloths in place.
 The possibilities are infinite in a child’s imagination.